dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    without detection.

-   At the time I talked with Mr. Breckenridge on this subject, I expected that Mr. *Shipwith* formerly (Mr. Skip with resigned the consulship during the administration of John Adams.
-I believe on account of a rude insulting letter he received from Timothy Pickering then secretary of state.
-Mr.
-   Jefferson re-appointed Mr. Skipwith.-Author.) and at this time, American consul at Paris, and *Joel Barlow* would soon arrive, and I did not wish the enquiry to be gone into till they came.
-After the fall of Robespierre and the establishment of the directory constitution, these two gentlemen and myself (Mr. Monroe being recalled) had better opportunities of knowing the sentiments and intentions of the French government with respect to American than other persons had; and they can be evidence equally with myself, that no intention existed in the French government to invade America; nor was any preparation made for such an attempt, nor could it be made.
+   At the time I talked with Mr. Breckenridge on this subject, I expected that Mr. *Skipwith* formerly (2) and at this time, American consul at Paris, and *Joel Barlow* would soon arrive, and I did not wish the enquiry to be gone into till they came.
+After the fall of Robespierre and the establishment of the directory constitution, these two gentlemen and myself (Mr. Monroe being recalled) had better opportunities of knowing the sentiments and intentions of the French government with respect to America than other persons had; and they can be evidence equally with myself, that no intention existed in the French government to invade America; nor was any preparation made for such an attempt, nor could it be made.
 The possibility of such a thing did not exist.
 The French navy at